 Exports: Perfumes, oils and soaps

-Standing Stones: The Tall Stones
+Standing Stones: The Pinnacles

 Coralia is built upon the island of Harrock and is home to the best shipyards and sailors of the Merikkian league.
 They are closely allied with Tallon through kinship and commerce.
 The use Tallon's Book of Standing Stones as their scripture.
 Some have said that Coralia's golden days have passed and they are being eclipsed by Tallon.

-Physical Layout: Coralia is built upon the bowl shape shores of a deep protected harbor.
+Physical Layout: Coralia is built upon the bowl shaped shores of a deep protected harbor.
 The mouth of the harbor is sealed by a complex system of animated shutters.
 The harbor master can control the shutters, opening and closing them to construct ever changing mazes.
 Ships are carefully guided in and out, and the route is rarely the same twice.
 Enemy ships can be maneuvered into any number of highly disadvantageous positions.

 Exports: Ships and attendant fixtures, nautical instruments